DarioBranco94/federated-learning-clients-server-simulation/README.md

   \theta_{t+1} = \frac{\sum_{k=1}^{K} n_k \theta_{t+1}^{(k)}}{n}
   \]

+### Creating your own Model
+Every model must be implemented as a single Python class inside a module (file), and must provide the following method:
+- `get_skeleton_model(input_shape) -> keras.Model`: This method builds and returns a Keras model given the input shape.
+You can find models as example in `/src/models/`

+### Creating your own DatasetLoader
+Each dataset loader must be implemented as a single Python class inside a module (file), and must provide at least the following method:
+- `load_dataset(clientid: int) -> tuple[np.ndarray, np.ndarray, np.ndarray, np.ndarray]`: This method must return the train/test split for the given client ID: (x_train, x_test, y_train, y_test)
+You can find dataset loaders as example in `/src/datasetLoaders/`

 ### Message exchange
 The server and clients communicate using the TCP/IP protocol.
 Each exchanged message is composed of a byte sequence, with the first four bytes indicating the message length.
 The message consists of the following fields:
 - `type`: Message type.